tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 For readability the algorithm ciphersuites labels are built according to the following scheme:

 ~~~
-   HPKE-<KEM>-<KDF>-<AEAD>
+   HPKE-<Mode>-<KEM>-<KDF>-<AEAD>
 ~~~

 The HPKE PQ/T hybrid ciphersuites for JOSE and COSE are defined in {{IANA}}.
-Note that PQ/T Hybrid KEM is not an authenticated KEM.
-Authenticated KEM is only possible where both parties contribute a PQC KEM public key and Traditional public key to the overall session key.
-The HPKE Base mode can only be supported with PQ/T Hybrid KEM in HPKE.
+Note that the PQ/T Hybrid KEM in HPKE is not an authenticated KEM.
+Authenticated KEM is only possible when both parties contribute a PQC KEM public key and a traditional public key to the overall session key.
+The HPKE Base mode can only be supported with the PQ/T Hybrid KEM.

 # Security Considerations